qdm12/dns/README.md

 - If a secondary fallback DNS address is required, use a dull ip address such as the router's IP 192.168.1.1 to force traffic to only go through this container

 ![](https://github.com/qdm12/cloudflare-dns-server/blob/master/readme/diagram-router.png?raw=true)

+To ensure network clients cannot use another DNS, you might want to

+- Block the outbound UDP 53 port on your router firewall
+- Block the outbound TCP 853 port on your router firewall, **except from your Docker host**
+- If you have *Deep packet inspection* on your router, block DNS over HTTPs on port TCP 443

 ### Option 2: Client, one by one